DaigoOUE/do-reading-log/content/post/my-first-post.md

   - effective medium references
   if the structure is fine or thin enough, it is homogenised by the electromagnetic field
-  - smith purcell effect: cerenkov type radiation from the swifting charge near a grating
+  - smith purcell effect: cerenkov type radiation from the swift charge near a grating
   - cerenkov:
   Tamm and Frank studied the radiation from a charged particle traveling at a constant velocity, which is also known as Tamm problem.